klay-liu/Image-Classification-using-AWS-SageMaker/README.md

 4. `train_and_deploy.ipynb` is a submission script that can create Hyperparameter Tuning job, Training job and Endpoints.

 ## Hyperparameter Tuning
-What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
 I choose the VGG19 for this experiment since it is an advanced CNN with pre-trained layers and a great understanding of what defines an image in terms of shape, color, and structure.

 ![hyperparameter-tuning](images/hyperparameter-tuning.png)